bdunko/Charon-s-Obol/notes/Obol/Data/Patrons.md

 	- [ ] Passive - If ever all coins are on tails, reflip all coins.
 	- [ ] Passive - Your rightmost coin always lands on heads.
 	- [ ] Passive - At the end of each round, upgrade your lowest valued coin.
-	- [ ] Passive - Whenever you destroy a coin (including a monster), gain a random Obol.
 	- [ ] Passive - Buying coins is much more expensive.
 Upgrading coins is much cheaper.
 	- [ ] Passive - Upgrading coins is much more expensive.
 Buying coins is much cheaper.
 	- [ ] Passive - Your coins are permanently ignited and blessed.